Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems & Solutions

 Sedum pachyphyllum also called Many Fingers Plant bears short red-tipped succulent leaves that resemble fingers.
-The leaves are pale green and do not change color even in bright light.
+The leaves are pale-green and do not change color even in bright light.

 Though the stems are upright in young plants, they eventually grow long enough to trail over the sides of the pot, creating a hanging plant display.
-It is one of the best hanging succulents for growing indoors.
+Blue Jelly Beans Plant is among popular hanging succulents for indoor hanging baskets.

 Blue Jelly Beans Plant, Sedum pachyphyllum